AngelaDzodzomenyo/reading-notes/README.md

 # reading-notes
-Reading notes for Code Fellows.
+My reading notes for Code Fellows.

 ## Hello my name is Angela and this is my [GitHub](https://github.com/AngelaDzodzomenyo)
 ------------------------------------------------------